You didn’t sign up for an interview, but here we are.

 What was Hello trying to solve when you came in, and why did they bring in outside creative?

-Hello was growing quickly and needed the digital experience to keep pace with that growth.
-As the brand expanded, parts of the go to market platform were starting to feel stretched, especially where brand, UX, and conversion needed to work together.
+Hello was growing quickly, and the digital experience needed to keep up.
+As the brand expanded, parts of the go-to-market platform began to strain, especially where brand, UX, and conversion had to work together.

-They brought me in as outside creative to help tighten that foundation.
-I was able to step in quickly, assess where the experience was breaking down, and align the visual language and UX so the platform better supported launch, discovery, and scale without losing what made the brand distinctive.
+They brought me in as an external creative to strengthen that foundation.
+I quickly identified where the experience was breaking down and aligned the visual system and UX so the platform better supported launch, discovery, and scale without losing what made the brand distinctive.

 How did you balance brand personality with usability and conversion?

-The brand came first, but it could not get in the way of clarity.
-Hello’s personality is bold and playful, which works as long as people can still find what they need and understand what they are buying.
+The brand came first, but not at the expense of clarity.
+Hello’s personality is bold and playful, which only works if people can still find what they need and understand what they are buying.

 What parts of the experience did you focus on first, and what did you intentionally deprioritize?

-Toothpaste is a crowded category, and most people are already loyal to big, familiar brands.
-I made a conscious decision not to compete with those brands on their terms.
+Toothpaste is a crowded category, and most people are loyal to familiar brands, so I did not try to compete on their terms.

-Instead, I focused on attracting a different audience by leaning into what made Hello distinct.
-The fun factor around flavors and charcoal created interest, and I paired that with clear education around quality and the all-natural ingredients to build trust.
+I focused instead on what made Hello different.
+The playful flavors and charcoal drew people in, while clear education around quality and natural ingredients built trust.

-I deprioritized anything that tried to position Hello as just another version of a big legacy brand.
-If it did not help introduce the product to a new market or make the switch feel appealing, it was not the priority.
+I avoided anything that made Hello feel like just another legacy brand.
+If it did not help bring in new customers or make switching feel worthwhile, it was not a priority.

 How did you collaborate with Hello’s internal team as an external partner?

-Even though I came in as an outsider, I treated it like I had already been there for months.
-I jumped into the work, asked a lot of questions, and got comfortable with the product and goals fast.
+Even though I came in as an outsider, I worked as if I had already been there for months.
+I jumped into the work, asked questions, and got up to speed quickly.

-I shared ideas early, stayed easy to work with, and kept things moving without a lot of ceremony.
-The goal was simple.
-Make it feel like I was part of the team, not someone dropping in from the outside.
+I shared ideas early, stayed easy to work with, and kept things moving.
+The goal was to feel like part of the team, not someone passing through.

 Okay, but what does charcoal toothpaste actually taste like?